 East Cornwall · PL30

 A well-designed loft conversion adds a bedroom, an en-suite and useful storage to homes that were never built with the upper floor in mind — usually inside permitted development and almost always cheaper per square metre than extending sideways.
-In Lanivet, that work is shaped by the place itself — Lanivet is a village south-west of Bodmin claiming to be the geographic centre of Cornwall, with a Norman church and a tight Conservation Area at the village core, with a building stock that leans toward traditional granite cottages and Victorian villas.
+Working in Lanivet means starting from the PL30 context — Lanivet is a village south-west of Bodmin claiming to be the geographic centre of Cornwall, with a Norman church and a tight Conservation Area at the village core, with a building stock that leans toward modern small estates and Victorian villas.

 • Conservation Area